axehb/yocto-and-buildroot/yocto.md

 umount dev/sdb1
 umount dev/sdb2
 ```
-Only after this we can then apply the bmaptool with copy flagand the image created and sd card directory as arguments<br><br>
+Only after this we can then apply bmaptool command with the copy flag with the image created and sd card directory as arguments<br><br>
 ![](yocto_evidence/flashing_yocto_image_into_sd_card_8.png)<br><br><br>
 Then we can insert the sd card into our Raspberry pi and see Yocto project reference as the main displayed text
 We can also use some commands about disk usage, having logged inas root users<br><br>